This blog is sponsored by EQ Bank. The views and opinions expressed in this blog, however, are my own.

-- A significant home repair (such as flooding or exterior house damages),
+- A major home repair (i.e. due to flooding or exterior house damages)

-- A sudden illness or related medical expenses, or
+- Sudden illness and any related medical or dental expenses, or

 - Major car repairs.

 How much should you save in an emergency fund?